Akshaykumar-2001/movie-streaming-app/README.md

-# A movie streaming app along with Open AI GPT for movie recomendations
+# A movie streaming app.